turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 };
 ```

-In the up section, we are going to provide information to insert into our games table.
-The down section is where we will write the code necessary to delete all our game seeds from the table.
+In the "up" section, we are going to provide information to insert into our games table.
+The "down" section is where we will write the code necessary to delete all our game seeds from the table.
 Up and down should balance one another by being equal and opposite of one another.

-Within up we are going to
+Within up we are going to do the following:

 ```javascript
 return queryInterface.bulkInsert('Games', [{...}])